Tahir Hussain charged under anti-terror law for murder of IB staffer,former Congress councillor also booked

 A Delhi police source told OneIndia that the reason for them adding UAPA was due to the links with the Popular Front of India.
 The first FIR was registered in March based on the information provided by sub-inspector, Arvind Kumar.
 He had said that the violence was a pre-meditated conspiracy alleged hatched by Khalid, Danish and two others.

 Khalid is alleged to have given provocative speeches at two different places.
 He had appealed to the citizens to come out on the streets and block roads, at a time when US President, Donald Trump was visiting India.
-The intent was to spread a propaganda at an international level, the police also said.
+The intent was to spread propaganda at an international level, the police also said.

 Delhi violence: Money laundering case against suspended AAP leader Tahir Hussain